Typhoon Nora (1973): Meteorological history

 By the evening of October 5, Nora had attained winds in excess of 260 km/h, ranking it as a Category 5-equivalent super typhoon on the Saffir–Simpson hurricane scale.
 A recon mission into the storm at this time revealed concentric eyewalls, measured at 14 km and 32 km.
 Initially, the aircraft was unable to penetrate into the core of the eye due to severe turbulence; however, they were successful after a second attempt.
 Once inside the eye, they discovered an almost cloud-free center with "an amphitheater or bowl-like appearance."
 Stratocumulus clouds were suppressed to an unusually low altitude of 1.2 km.
 The core of Nora was exceptionally warm, with temperatures reaching a near-record 30 C at the 700 mb level.
 At 0020 UTC on October 6, a dropsonde released by the reconnaissance team recorded a surface pressure of 877 mb (hPa; 25.91 inHg) just inside the eyewall of the typhoon.
 At this time, maximum winds were estimated to have peaked at 295 km/h.
 This intensity ranked Nora as the most-intense tropical cyclone on record in the world, alongside Typhoon Ida in 1958.
 However, in post-storm analysis, it was noted that since the dropsonde did not record a pressure at the storm's center, Nora was likely slightly stronger than indicated.
-Since then, Nora's intensity has been surpassed by three other storms: Typhoon June in 1975, Typhoon Tip in 1979, and Hurricane Patricia in 2015.
+Since then, Nora's intensity has been surpassed by 2 other storms: Typhoon Tip in 1979, and Hurricane Patricia in 2015.